surrim/npxm/README.md

 This script is mounted as `/root/fix-permissions.sh` and can be used to update the permissions and user/groups of the `/app` directory.
 Using `sudo chown/chmod ...` on the host system was a mess and the `www-data` user/group id might differ on the host.
 If you have any better solution, please let me know.

+### MariaDB import (`config/initdb.d/`)

+You can put import files into this directory which is mapped to [`/docker-entrypoint-initdb.d`](https://hub.docker.com/_/mariadb/).
+Shell scripts and (compressed) SQL files will be executed when you start the container the first time.

 ## Docker php-fpm image (`docker-images/php-fpm`)